Changissnz/nu_merchant_principal/README.md

 network to appear and act as any role.

 ![image info](./images/inforef_diagram_star.PNG)

-**INFOREF2:** Computational reference network with source S having a <ins>material</ins> responsibility of transmitting information to all connected references.
+**INFOREF2:** Computational reference network with source S having a <ins>material responsibility</ins> of transmitting information to all connected references.